-- Grand Pine Courts is designated for elderly applicants who are 62 or older, and near-elderly applicants who are 55 or older. - The Crossing is designated for non-elderly applicants who are 55 or older.
-The spouse or significant other may not be younger than 45 years old.
+- Grand Pine Courts is designated for elderly disabled applicants. - The Crossing is designated for elderly applicants and near elderly applicants who are 55 and older.
+Other occupants in the household may not be younger than 45 years old. - Century Heights is designed for elderly applicants and near elderly applicants who are 55 and older.
+Other occupants in the household may not be younger than 45 years old/